mcuringa/mixi/content/courses/maker3/index.md

 - why your idea is innovative and creative
 - the hard problem it addresses in your field
+- where this type of learning could take place in your curriculum (be specific)
 - that it is feasible and good match for your skills, our facilities, and the time/budget restrictions

 **In your portfolio:**